gbouras13/phold/README.md

 phold install
 ```

-* Note: You will need at least 8GB of free space (the `phold` databases including ProstT5 are 7.7GB uncompressed).
+* Note: You will need at least 8GB of free space (the `phold` databases including ProstT5 are just over 8GB uncompressed).

 # Quick Start

-* `phold` takes a GenBank format file output from [pharokka](https://github.com/gbouras13/pharokka) as its input by default.
+* `phold` takes a GenBank format file output from [pharokka](https://github.com/gbouras13/pharokka) or from [NCBI Genbank](https://www.ncbi.nlm.nih.gov/genbank/) as its input by default.
 * If you are running `phold` on a local work station with GPU available, using `phold run` is recommended.
 It runs both `phold predict` and `phold compare`

 ``` bash